Pictures of KK-theory for real C*-algebras and almost commuting matrices: The Standard and Fredholm Pictures of -Theory

 \begin{propo} $\kk(A,B)$ is an abelian group for separable $A$ and $\sigma$-unital $B$.
 As a functor on separable $R^{*}$-algebras (contravariant in the first argument and covariant in the second argument), it is homotopy invariant, stable, and has split exact sequences in both arguments.
 Furthermore, there is a natural associate pairing (the intersection product)

 \end{propo}

-We now turn to the Fredholm picture of $\kk$-theory, which was developed in \cite{higson87} with only the situation of $C^{*}$-algebras in mind.
-However, the approach goes through the same for $R^{*}$-algebras, as follows.
+We now turn to the Fredholm picture of $\kk$-theory, which was developed in \cite{higson87} in the context of $C^{*}$-algebras.
+A simplified picture along these lines also appears in Chapter 4 of the text \cite{jensenthomsenbook}.
+As we show, the approach goes through the same for $R^{*}$-algebras, as follows.

 \begin{defin} Let $A$ and $B$ be separable $R^{*}$-algebras. \begin{itemize} \item[(i)] A triple $( \phi_{+} , \phi_{-} , U )$, where $\ftn{ \phi_{ \pm } }{ A }{ \mc{M}({ \K_{\R} \otimes B }) }$ are $*$-homomorphisms, and $U$ is an element of $\mc{M}({ \K_{\R} \otimes B })$ such that